 As a Medicaid state plan service under §1915(i) of the Act (HCBS as a State Plan Option).
-Complete item C-1-c.
+Complete item

 As a Medicaid state plan service under §1915(g)(1) of the Act (Targeted Case Management).
-Complete item c.
-Delivery of Case Management Services.
-Specify the entity or entities that conduct case management functions on behal of waiver participants:
+Complete item

 As an administrative activity.
 Complete item C-1-c.